 DRAM Light on Motherboard – Finding a problem

-In the event of such failures, it is best to start with a simple thing.
-I mean things that don’t require much disassembly, because sometimes the problem can be simpler than expected.
+In such failures, it is best to start with a simple thing.
+I mean things that don’t require much disassembly because sometimes the problem can be more straightforward than expected.

-If the computer has been in use for a long time and no component change was made, it is most likely you have a bad RAM stick or connector on the motherboard.
-There are cases when an issue where the power supply is not connected to the GPU which causes RAM light problems.
+If the computer has been in use for a long time and no component change was made, you most likely have a bad RAM stick or connector on the motherboard.
+Also, there are cases when an issue where the power supply is not connected to the GPU causes RAM light problems.

 The main problems of DRAM Light are CPU, motherboard and RAM.
-We are suggesting to start with RAM and Motherboard.
+So we are suggesting starting with RAM and Motherboard.

 Method 1 – Try another RAM stick

-If you have another RAM stick, you can try to change it, in this case you will know if your RAM stick is working properly.
-Examine the removed RAM stick, check the ram connectors for dirt, and also check the motherboard plug, maybe there is a lot of dust that needs to be removed.
+If you have another RAM stick, you can try to change it.
+In this case, you will know if your RAM stick is working correctly.
+Next, examine the removed RAM stick, check the ram connectors for dirt, and check the motherboard plug.
+Maybe there is a lot of dust that needs to be removed.

 Method 2 – Swap RAM Sticks

 If you have dual channel RAM sticks, try to change from A1, A2 to A1, B1.
-In this case, you will know if your connection on the motherboard is working properly.
+In this case, you will know if your connection on the motherboard is working correctly.